 In order to qualify as fully washed, the down and/or feather must be washed at a minimum of 120 degrees Celsius (248 degrees Fahrenheit) for a minimum of 30 minutes.

-According to the USDA, clean down and/or feathers means down and/or feather that’s washed at 248 degrees Fahrenheit for 30 minutes – OUTSIDE OF THE PILLOW SHELL.
+According to the USDA, clean down and/or feathers means that the down and/or feather must be washed at 248 degrees Fahrenheit for 30 minutes – OUTSIDE OF THE PILLOW SHELL.

 If you’re lucky, the hot water in your home or laundromat washer might reach 120 degrees Fahrenheit.

-So much for all that internet-based “advise” that you can “completely clean” your substantially down and down/feather mix bed pillows by washing them in a home washer at home or at a dry cleaning facility.
+So much for all that internet-based “advise” that you can “completely clean” your down and down/feather mix bed pillows by washing them in a home washer or at a dry cleaning facility.

 2 (b) Home or commercial washers don’t reach research-specified temperatures